canton-foundation/configs/processes/SV-Locking-Process.md

 9. **How should newly earned rewards be handled?**
  - Because future rewards increase the denominator for compliance, SVs should plan to maintain their target percentage on a round-by-round rolling basis.
 In practice, many SVs may choose to hold a buffer above the threshold.
 10. **What are the expected timelines?**
- - Phase 1 Transitional Enforcement begins **April 1, 2026**.
-Phase 2 automation is still TBD.
+ - Phase 1 Transitional Enforcement begins on or after **April 1, 2026**.
+Final date will be announced by the Foundation after confirmation by the Super Validators.
+Phase 2 automation will be scheduled after the necessary automated locking tools are available.